gica3618/pythonradex/docs/theory.rst

     j_\nu = \sum_{l\succ l'}j_{ll'}(\nu) + j_c(\nu)

 We see that we need to know the fractional level population :math:`n_l` to calculate :math:`\alpha_\nu` and :math:`j_\nu`, which are needed to solve the radiative transfer.
 How can we do that?
-There are two kinds processes that can excite or de-excite an molecular level: radiative processes (emission or absorption of photons) or collisions.
-If the density of colliders (e.g. H\ :sub:`2`\  or electrons) is high enough (or if the emission is highly optically thick), the energy levels become thermalised and we are in local thermodynamic equilibrium (LTE).
+There are two kinds processes that can excite or de-excite a molecular level: radiative processes (emission or absorption of photons) or collisions.
+If the density of colliders (e.g. H\ :sub:`2`\  or electrons) is high enough, the energy levels become thermalised and we are in local thermodynamic equilibrium (LTE).
 In this case, the level population is simply given by the Boltzmann distribution:

 .. math::
     n_l = n\frac{e^{-E_l/(kT_\mathrm{kin})}}{Q}